HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 **Classification**

-Classification is the act or process by which information, which is determined to be sensitive or non-sensitive per applicable policy, is assigned a level of Confidentiality protection.
+Classification is the act or process by which information, which is determined to be sensitive or non-sensitive per applicable policy, is assigned a level of confidentiality protection.

 Classification is at the discretion of the Authority (Classifier), which controls the classified information, and determines the appropriate level of protection, i.e., the confidentiality of the information.
 A Classifier may be required to retain the Security Label assigned by a previous Classifier per policy or trading partner agreement.